-Will is an attorney in the firm’s Intellectual Property Litigation Group practicing in the Washington, DC office.
+Will is an attorney in the firm’s Intellectual Property Litigation Group practicing in the Baltimore, Maryland office.
 A mathematician by training, Will has advised clients on patent issues involving diverse technologies ranging from explosives to software to foodstuffs.
 In pursuing these matters, Will has represented clients before US district courts, the US Patent Trial and Appeal Board, the US International Trade Commission, the US Court of Appeals for the Federal Circuit, and the US Supreme Court.

 Will provides clients with a rare analytical perspective, and, in addition to his role as a practicing lawyer, Will is a tenured professor at the University of Baltimore School of Law, where he teaches civil procedure and IP courses, researches complex IP topics, and directs the law school’s IP center.
 Through his academic appointment, Will invests substantial time and effort analyzing cutting-edge developments IP law, with a special focus on international patent law.
 Armed with these insights, Will anticipates problems on the horizon and cost-effectively develops customized solutions for clients facing difficult problems that can’t be solved through standard approaches.

 - U.S. Perspectives, in SEPS, SSOS, AND FRAND: ASIAN AND GLOBAL PERSPECTIVES ON FOSTERING INNOVATION IN INTERCONNECTIVITY 89-126 (Kung-Chung Liu & Reto M. Hilty eds.
 2020)

 - Razing the Patent Bar, 59 ARIZ.
 L. REV. 383 (2017)

 - The Debilitating Effect of Exclusive Rights: Patents and Productive Inefficiency, 66 FLA.
 L. REV. 2045 (2014)